 International Application Requirements

 Academic Policies for Graduate Students

 All students are encouraged to meet with a graduate advisor during their first semester to review their degree plan.
 Students are also encouraged to meet with a graduate advisor throughout their program to ensure the correct sequencing of courses.
-In order to ensure that registration runs smoothly, an advising hold will be placed on newly admitted students in our MS in accounting, MS in health administration, MBA in health administration and MS in information systems programs.
-Those student must schedule a time to meet with an advisor prior to registration in their first semester.
-Call 303.315.8200 to schedule an appointment.
+In order to ensure that registration runs smoothly, an advising hold will be placed on newly admitted students in our MS in accounting and our MS in international business programs.
+Those students must schedule a time to meet with an advisor prior to registration in their first semester.
+Call 303.315.8110 to schedule an appointment.